+Your skin consists of three layers, the epidermis, dermis and the subcutis.
 The Epidermis is the outermost layer of your skin.
 Generally speaking it is made up of dead cells (keratinocytes) that are bonded together.
 Everyone’s skin is different and varies in thickness.
 There are lot of factors that contribute to this including one’s age and skin type.

 The epidermis contains other cells including Lymphocytes, Melanocytes and Merkel Cells.
-Lymphocytes fight germs, Melanocytes produce and store pigment celled Melanin.
-Melanin protects us from UVA and harmful sun rays.
-Merkel Cells are nerve cells in the skin.
+Lymphocytes fight germs, Melanocytes produce and store pigment called Melanin.

 Most people who are interested in skincare would have heard of collagen but few really know what it is.
 Collagen loss is a factor when we age.